-> We apply this philosophy to all areas of practice, and through our practices, to all of our clients.
+We apply this philosophy to all areas of practice, and through our practices, to all of our clients.
 This is especially true in the case of bankruptcy law.
-We are sensitive to the unique circumstances that this year’s pandemic has created, and are prepared to fight for the preservation of the financial future of all individuals and small businesses.
+We are sensitive to the unique circumstances that this year’s pandemic has created, and are prepared to fight for the preservation of the financial future of all individuals and businesses.

-> Title 11 of the United States Code – the “Bankruptcy Code” – segments bankruptcy into several “Chapters” of bankruptcy law, the Principle Chapters of which include Chapter 7, Chapter 11, Chapter 12, Chapter 13, and Chapter 15.
+Furthermore, Title 11 of the United States Code – the “Bankruptcy Code” – segments bankruptcy into several “Chapters” of bankruptcy law, the Principle Chapters of which include Chapter 7, Chapter 11, Chapter 12, Chapter 13, and Chapter 15.

-> A majority of bankruptcy cases, as you may see online or during TV commercials, fall into three main chapters: 7, 11 & 13.
-Below, these three are briefly outlined:
+A majority of bankruptcy cases, as you may see online or during TV commercials, fall into three main chapters: 7, 11 & 13.

-> Chapter 7: Liquidation proceeding available to individuals & businesses, in which non-exempt assets of a Debtor are collected & liquidated, and the proceeds distributed to Creditors.
+Chapter 7: Liquidation proceeding available to individuals & businesses, in which non-exempt assets of a Debtor are collected & liquidated, and the proceeds distributed to Creditors.

 Chapter 11: Mostly for businesses but available to individuals, this chapter involves a reorganization of Debt under which the Debtor repays part or all of its Debt while continuing to operate.

 Chapter 13: Primarily used by individuals, this chapter reorganizes Debt under a three to five year repayment plan.
 To qualify, the Debtor must have regular income and not more than a certain amount of Debt.